jctaoo/elecrun/docs/README.md

 elecrun --vite
 ```

 The full version of dev command is `elecrun [file-entry] [options]`.
 The only argument is `file-entry` that indicates the path of entry script for main process.
-You can specify this or `electron-run` will automatically find the entry script path by the following list:
+You can specify this or `elecrun` will automatically find the entry script path by the following list:

 - ./src/main/index.js
 - ./src/main/index.ts